-On his first trip to Senegal in 2004, Nick Weber, taken to the hospital by Dr. Gilles Degois, who was delivering a supply of desperately needed blood from Paris, was surprised by the woeful conditions at this hospital, where the hard-working and devoted doctors and nurses pointed out a paucity of equipment.
+Le Korsa’s history at the hospital goes back to 2004, when Nick Weber made his first trip to Senegal.
+Taken to the hospital by Dr. Gilles Degois, who was delivering a supply of desperately needed blood from Paris, Nick was surprised by the woeful conditions at this hospital, where the hard-working and devoted doctors and nurses pointed out a paucity of equipment.
 The only operating table was broken, and a room set aside for surgery had no working surface at all, the table destined for the hospital having been stolen in transport.
 An incubator essential to the survival of prematurely born babies consisted of three naked light bulbs hanging over a steel shelf from a discarded refrigerator.
 Masses of patients, ranging from newborns to the elderly, were waiting outside in the blistering heat, unsheltered for hours, in the hope of care.
 Some of them, unable to pay for medicine, were denied treatment of any sort, since, while the staff’s modest salaries are funded by the state, antibiotics and other drugs are not, and the doctors and nurses are unable to perform surgery or offer other treatments to patients who are unable to afford these basic drugs.

 In 2010, Le Korsa forged a partnership with Tambacounda hospital and its dedicated staff to cover the cost of such medicines for the patients who could not afford them, thanks to a meeting organized by board member Dr. Patrick Dewavrin and Dr. Ammadou Milogo, the hospital surgeon and its former director.
 This program is overseen by Ms. Khady Guèye, one of those individuals who is a true partner to Le Korsa in Senegal.
 This remarkable, compassionate, and shrewd human being is, single-handedly, the hospital’s Department of Social Services.
 She determines whether the needs of a patient are so dire that he or she should receive a subsidy provided by Le Korsa, or whether patients who plead poverty can actually afford the small amounts needed to pay for painkillers or malaria drugs.
 Twice a year, Le Korsa gives the hospital a grant of $5000, and Ms. Guèye provides us with every receipt for the medicine she decides to purchase on behalf of patients.
 We have helped to modernize her office by providing a computer, printer, and digital camera to make her work more manageable.